Java Full Stack Developer Roadmap 2025

 Continuous Integration/Continuous Deployment (CI/CD)

-CI/CD pipelines will also automate the process of testing and deploying your code so that you can test and deploy your code automatically whenever there is a change, this will ultimately speed up the development process.
+CI/CD pipelines automate the process of testing and deploying your code.
+Whenever there's a change, code is automatically tested and deployed, ultimately speeding up the development process.

 Docker and Kubernetes